 Overwater bungalows closest to Seychelles

-About 1800 kilometers due south of the Seychelles you’ll find one overwater bungalow resort in Mauritius.
-This particular resort is noted as a luxurious one, however the overwater suites are just slightly perched over the lagoon, so they aren’t quite the ones that so many people dream of spending their honeymoon in.
-Here, you’ll find 11 overwater rooms all together, alongside land based suites.
-Most of the guests here are romantic couples, though families with children visit as well.
-One thing you’ll want to note is that this resort provides a lot of free activities to guests staying in the overwater rooms and the land based ones, including golf.
+Around 1800 kilometers due south of the Seychelles you’ll find one wonderful overwater bungalow resort in Mauritius.
+This particular resort is seen as a luxurious one, however the overwater suites are just slightly perched over the lagoon, so they aren’t quite the same as the ones that so many people dream of spending their honeymoon in.
+Here, you’ll find 11 overwater rooms all together, alongside other suites that are land based.
+Most of the guests who stay here are romantic couples, though families with children do visit as well, you just won’t find as many families compared to couples.
+One thing you will want to note is that this resort provides a lot of free activities to guests staying in the overwater rooms and the land based ones, including golf.

 About 1800 kilometers northeast of the Seychelles you reach the Maldives, which is also just southwest of India.
 This group of islands is home to most of the overwater bungalows (which are usually called ‘water villas’ there) in the world.
 Each of these resorts is on its own private island, and they range from tiny boutique resorts to large and boisterous hotels that are popular with families with children of various ages and groups.
 Along with the range of resort sizes, you’ll also find that the resorts vary widely in prices as well.